jjreina/Courses/Readme.md

 # Materialize Tutorial.
-* Tutorial ti create website simply, with minimal extra CSS.
-Materialize is based on Material Design concepts from Google..
+* Tutorial to create simply website, with minimal extra CSS.
+* Materialize is based on Material Design concepts from Google.